 I am a television enthusiast.
 The format has always been big in our family life.
 I remember watching (but not understanding) the finale of M*A*S*H. Jeopardy! used to come on during the dinner hour, and we’d test our knowledge between bites.
 I enjoyed Cheers and Northern Exposure with my parents while the adult meanings of each completely sailed over my head.
 My brother works in TV.
 It’s a thing.

 After I graduated from college, I had time to get into TV again.
-I bought my first TiVo at 231 , and I’ve not looked back.
-I never watched LOST, but that’s only because I was too busy catching up on Gilmore Girls re-runs to make time for this new show.
-2 I didn’t watch The Sopranos because I was too cheap to pay for HBO, but I picked up The Wire when Sean and Kat gave me a gift card that covered the first season’s price.
+I bought my first TiVo at 23 ((I’ve owned four.)) , and I’ve not looked back.
+I never watched LOST, but that’s only because I was too busy catching up on Gilmore Girls re-runs to make time for this new show. ((By the time I got caught up on Lorelai and Rory, J.J.
+Abrams was in his third season of torturing people without remorse.
+I guess I could go back and watch, but with how poorly the finale was regarded…)) I didn’t watch The Sopranos because I was too cheap to pay for HBO, but I picked up The Wire when Sean and Kat gave me a gift card that covered the first season’s price.
 I quickly bought the other

 It’s not that I’ve always watched good TV.
-I also watched all the Law & Order series, which I found did not hold up well upon a second viewing.
-3 I also followed several seasons of Big Brother until I got tired of the self-loathing.
-The Amazing Race isn’t good television, but I have watched every season since Season 4.4 I also watch terrible shows like Archer and It’s Always Sunny in Philadelphia, and I stuck with Rescue Me through its dreadfulness and have maintained interest in How I Met Your Mother despite all its dithering.
+I also watched all the Law & Order series, which I found did not hold up well upon a second viewing. ((This did not, however, stop me from developing a checklist of episodes and ticking them off as I saw the re-runs.))
+I also followed several seasons of Big Brother until I got tired of the self-loathing.
+The Amazing Race isn’t good television, but I have watched every season since Season 4. ((Ignoring the shitty family season, which I stopped watching as soon as they passed Huntsville.))
+I also watch terrible shows like Archer and It’s Always Sunny in Philadelphia, and I stuck with Rescue Me through its dreadfulness and have maintained interest in How I Met Your Mother despite all its dithering.
 Suffice it to say that I don’t claim to have The Greatest Taste in TV, Ever.